Trojan122345/SudokuSolver/README.md

   - Optimizing and polishing code in the end

 Solving algorithm (planned):
-1. Mark all cells with all possible (non-conflicting) numbers
+1. Mark all cells with all possible (non-conflicting) digits
-2. Fill the cells where only one finalNumber is possible
+2. Fill the cells where only one finalDigit is possible
-3. Fill all the numbers that have only one possible placement in a row/column/box
+3. Fill all the digits that have only one possible placement in a row/column/box
-    - Loop #2 & #3 until the puzzle is complete or no cells are filled during whole iteration
+    - Loop #2 & #3 until the puzzle is complete or no cells are solved during whole iteration
 4. If not full yet, do the advanced strategies
-    - Loop #2, #3 & #4 until complete or no cells are filled during whole iteration
+    - Loop #2, #3 & #4 until complete or no cells are solved during whole iteration
-5. Guess a finalNumber and proceed to loop #2, #3 and #4 - if finalNumber is proven wrong, unmark the finalNumber and continue
+5. Guess a finalDigit and proceed to loop #2, #3 and #4 - if finalDigit is proven wrong, unmark the finalDigit and continue
 6. Puzzle should be complete now

-Note: with each finalNumber filled the now conflicting marks should be deleted
+Note: with each finalDigit solved the now conflicting marks should be deleted

 Advanced strategies:
 1. If number is only marked in a single row/column in a box, we can unmark the number from the rest of said row/column